Moon Phase and Libration, 2017

 Click on the image to download a high-resolution version with labels for craters near the terminator.
+The data in the table for the entire year can be downloaded as a JSON file or as a text file.

 The animation archived on this page shows the geocentric phase, libration, position angle of the axis, and apparent diameter of the Moon throughout the year 2017, at hourly intervals.
 Until the end of 2017, the initial Dial-A-Moon image will be the frame from this animation for the current hour.